thewonlab/H-MAGMA/README.md

 ## H_MAGMA_output.xlsx
-Example Output file from H_MAGMA.sh for ADHD is provided in this repository as H_MAGMA_Output.xlsx
+Example Output file from H_MAGMA.sh for ADHD is provided in this repository as H_MAGMA_Output.xlsx *All Supplementary Table 1 should be uploaded here and place the legend*

 ## RRHO.R
-* This file is to identify gene-level overlap between two disorders using Z-scores from H-MAGMA outputs.
+* This script runs gene-level overlap between two disorders based on Z-scores from H-MAGMA outputs.
-   - install.packages("gplots")
-   - library(RRHO)
-   - library(gplots)
    -  RRHO <Ranked gene list 1>, <Ranked gene list 2> : Ordered Z-scores from disease 1, ordered Z-scores from disease 2
    -  outputdir= <output directory> : Output file name and directory
    - alternative="enrichment" : One sided test